ShumailaAhmed/AI-Workshop/README.md

 ## Glossary Of Workshop

 # APPENDIX III
-## Prerequsite Knowledge
+## Prerequisite Knowledge
 1. Programming Basics
 2. Python Basics
 3. AI basics
 4. Colab Basics

-# We will love to answer more question !
-We hope to see you in future training too !
+# We will love to answer more questions!
+We hope to see you in future trainings too!

 ![Questions](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/questions.jpeg)